shubham-sai47/Image_Processing_Verilog/README.md

 This was done as a part of the following assignment ---->

 Q1
 Design an Image Enhancement hardware in Verilog.
-The Block Diagram is shown below.

 You have to design and test all the individual block The image size is 128 X 128.
 Each pixel of the image is of 8 bits.